The Society shall be designated the Cotswold Heritage and Detecting Society (CHADS).

 Election of Officers of the Committee.

 Other business of which due notice (28 days in writing to Secretary) is given.

 All voting shall be by a show of hands unless a ballot be demanded by at least 15

 Paid members qualified to vote.
 Chairperson will hold deciding vote.

 The Committee shall decide which bank/s or other financial institution/s the funds of the Society are lodged.

-The Committee shall approve all expenditure in excess of £100.
+The Chairman shall approve all expenditure in excess of £100.
 Cheques to be signed by at least two Officers nominated by the Committee.